10 Commandments Of Community Organizing

 In a perfect world, this wouldn’t be an issue, but we don’t live in a perfect world, so cover your ass and triple check to make sure your event runs as promised.
 As an event organizer it is your responsibility to ensure your event runs as advertised.
 Your participants don’t care that it wasn’t your fault, they will simply feel their time was wasted by your organization and never return.

 Another quick note about venues - if you want to be allowed to use their space again, be a courteous guest!
 Give them shoutouts on social media, clean up after yourself, and don’t overstay your welcome!
-Attendees love to social after events, but politely kick their butts out when it’s time so the staff at the venue can go home to their families(or furbabies. or plants)!
+Attendees love to socialize after events, but politely kick their butts out when it’s time so the staff at the venue can go home to their families(or furbabies. or plants)!

 VII.
 Thou Shalt Arrive At Least One Hour Before Starting Time.